 If you’re looking for an intimate and cool garden, just visit the Fernery where you can walk among many fern species, orchids, and begonias.
 In the Herb Garden you can immerse yourself in an aromatic world, while the Palace Rose Garden is perfect for romantic souls.

 The Oriental Garden is the right place if you are in love with Asia: wisteria, bamboo, and iris are some of the plants you can find here.

 There are only just a few of the many things you can see in the Royal Botanic Garden, just to give you an idea of what you can find.

-Before leaving the Garden, I suggest you to walk along the promenade next to the water going towards the Opera House: here you will have amazing views of the harbour, including the Opera House and the Sydney Bridge.
+Before leaving the Garden, I suggest you walk along the promenade next to the water going towards the Opera House: here you will have amazing views of the harbor, including the Opera House and the Sydney Bridge.